allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 * If you need task life cycle events use custom executor.
 * Prefer batch deployments instead of many single ones.

-If above suggestions does not help think about sharding.
 If this still does not help
 try [Aurora](https://aurora.apache.org/).
 It has less features and slower development but is battle tested